deephaven/barrage/docs/rpc-interface.md

   /// This is an encoded and compressed RowSet in position-space to subscribe to.
 If not provided then the entire
   /// table is requested.
+  ///
+  /// `viewport` is mutually exclusive with `tail_viewport`.
   viewport: [byte];

   /// Options to configure your subscription.
   snapshot_options: BarrageSnapshotOptions;

+  /// This is an encoded and compressed RowSet in tail-position-space to subscribe to.
+For example consider the
+  /// tail_viewport of `[0-9]`, this would subscribe to the last ten rows.
+Every RowSet is converted from `i` to `n - i`
+  /// if the table has `n` rows.
+Letting the server manage the tail is more efficient for the client and the user
+  /// experience for subscriptions that want to track the tail of a ticking table.
+  ///
+  /// `tail_viewport` is mutually exclusive with `viewport`.
+  tail_viewport: [byte];
 }

 /// Describes the table update stream the client would like to push to.
 This is similar to a DoPut but the client